junecastillote/junecastillote.github.io/_posts/2022-01-14-manage-freenom-cloudflare.md

     Click Finish later

 7. Wait for the confirmation email.
-When Cloudflare confirms that you’ve successfully updated your domain’s nameservers, you will receive an email similar to the example below.
+When Cloudflare confirms that you've successfully updated your domain's nameservers, you will receive an email similar to the example below.

     ![Site activation confirmation email](../assets/images/manage-cloudflare-dns/Untitled%2013.png)